Supercolony-net/openbrush-contracts/examples/access-control/README.md

 ```

 3. Declare storage struct and declare the fields related to `PSP721Storage` and `AccessControlStorage`
    traits.
-Then you need to derive `PSP721Storage` and `AccessControlStorage` traits and mark according fields
+Then you need to derive `PSP721Storage` and `AccessControlStorage` traits and mark corresponsing fields
    with `#[PSP721StorageField]` and `#[AccessControlStorageField]` attributes.
 Deriving these traits allow you to reuse
    the default implementation of `IPSP721` and `AccessControl`.